mplesser/azcam/README.md

 See https://azcam.readthedocs.io.

-See https://github.com/mplesser/azcam-tool.git for the standard GUI used by most telescope observers.
+See also https://github.com/mplesser/azcam-tool.git for the standard GUI used by most telescope observers.

 ## Installation